MZN Company — Phase-Aware Depth Review

 L7

-Kernel / Hardware / Covert Operations
+Kernel / Hardware-Adjacent / Restricted Taxonomy

 The deepest layer is about what kind of knowledge is even being touched.